Parcel deliveries through La Poste can either be made by the main service, called Colissimo, or by an express service called Chronopost.

 In all cases, you will be given a way-bill that you will need to complete that will be stuck to your parcel.
 The document will contain the name and address of both sender and receiver, as well as the package number.
 You retain a tear-off portion of the way-bill as proof of posting.

 If the parcel is being sent outside of the European Union, then you will also need to complete a customs declaration.
 You will also need to complete a form for parcels to Guernsey, Jersey, and Isle of Man.

 There is an automatic insurance of your parcel in the event of loss or damage, but you need to check on the amount that applies on the particular level of service you have chosen.
 You can also take out additional insurance cover (Ad Valorem), but with a limit on the maximum amount, depending on the destination.

-If you are delivered a parcel, and you are not at home the postman will leave an avis de passage notifying they have called and advising the parcel can be retrieved from your local bureau de Poste within 15 days.
+If you are receiving a parcel and you are not at home the postman will leave an avis de passage notifying you that they have called and advising the parcel can be retrieved from your local bureau de Poste within 15 days.

 It is also possible to use a private company such as TNT, DHL, or UPS.

 Although we do not review their rates in these pages there is a useful website at Tarif-Colis, where you can compare tariffs offered by La Poste and the main private delivery companies, for both national and international delivery.

 In general, Chronopost have comparable delivery times and frequently better prices for national delivery, although their international delivery rates are often higher than those of the private companies.

 You may also be interested to read an article from our Newsletter: What can you do if you have parcel delivery problem in France?